pdmelo/4W6-Winter-2025/Notes/Week1/03-callbacks-promises.md

 ## 🚦 Let’s Go

-Note
+> [!Note]

-Anytime a Pokemon is mentioned in the instructions, replace it with whatever entity you might have changed it to from the [setup](#-setup) section above.
+> Anytime a Pokemon is mentioned in the instructions, replace it with whatever entity you might have changed it to from the [setup](#-setup) section above.

 ### Callbacks